 The Company has a fundamental focus to do an excellent job in meeting clinicians' and patients' needs, while providing stockholders with excellent returns.
-In 2016, the value of UTMD's stock increased 24%, ending the year at \$72.75/ share, a record high.
-This compares to a 2016 increase of 8% in the NASDAQ Composite Index, of 10% in the S&P 500 Index, and of 13% in the Dow Jones Industrial Average.
-Taking a longer term view, as of the end of 2016 from the end of 1998, the NASDAQ Composite Index was up 146%, the S&P 500 Index was up 82% and the DJIA was up 115%.
-In comparison, UTMD's share price increased 1009% over that same eighteen year time span (14% annually compounded share price increase per year).
-If additional returns to stockholders from cash dividends are added, stockholder value increased 1195% (15% per year).
+In 2017, the value of UTMD's stock increased 12%, ending the year at \$81.40/ share, while \$1.065 in dividends/ share were paid.
+Taking a longer term view, as of the end of 2017 from the end of 1998, UTMD's share price increased 1,140%, representing a 14% annually compounded share price increase over the nineteen year time span.
+If additional returns to stockholders from cash dividends are added, stockholder value increased 1,343% over the nineteen year time span, representing 15% annually compounded growth in value.
+In comparison, the NASDAQ Composite Index was up 215%, the S&P 500 Index was up 118% and the DJIA was up 169%.

 Combining share price appreciation as a result of a long term profitable financial performance and a capital allocation strategy that includes opportunistic share repurchases with steadily growing quarterly cash dividends paid to stockholders since 2004, longer term UTMD stockholders have experienced excellent returns.
 Management is committed to continue that performance.